appuio/ocp-drain-monitor/README.md

 # ocp-drain-monitor

+⚠️ This project has been deprecated in favour of <https://github.com/appuio/openshift-upgrade-controller>. ⚠️

 `ocp-drain-monitor` watches OpenShift Nodes and updates the node draining metric.
 The metrics are calculated based on annotations from the [OpenShift machine-config-operator](https://github.com/openshift/machine-config-operator).